PalouseDH/symposium/2019/symposium-bibliography.md

 - Gil, Alex (2015) “The User, The Learner and the Machines We Make,” http://go-dh.github.io/mincomp/thoughts/2015/05/21/user-vs-learner/.
 - [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35)
 - Ian Milligan, ["Illusionary Order: Online Databases, Optical Character Recognition, and Canadian History, 1997–2010"](https://muse.jhu.edu/article/527016)
-- Stephen Ramsay's "[The Hermeneutics of Screwing Around; or What You Do with a Million Books](https://libraries.uh.edu/wp-content/uploads/Ramsay-The-Hermeneutics-of-Screwing-Around.pdf)" (pdf link).
+- Ramsay, Stephen "[The Hermeneutics of Screwing Around; or What You Do with a Million Books](https://libraries.uh.edu/wp-content/uploads/Ramsay-The-Hermeneutics-of-Screwing-Around.pdf)" (pdf link).

 ## Books: